 The Microsoft Surface Pro X is the newer of the two devices, though you might be wondering how it stands up to the latest iPad Pro.
 In this guide, we’ll compare design, performance, and portability, and help you choose the right one for you.

-In terms of design, both iPad Pro and Surface Pro X are super slim and pack a large immersive display.
+In terms of design, both iPad Pro and Surface Pro X are super slim and pack a large, immersive display.
 There are some notable differences, however.
 First off, the bezels on the iPad Pro are much slimmer all the way around on the top, left, right, and bottom sides of the device.
 The bezels on the Surface Pro X have been cut down on the sides, but the top and bottom borders still remain a bit chunky.

 As for the display between those borders, both devices are high-resolution options.
 The Surface Pro X comes a 2,880 x 1,920 (267 PPI), and the iPad Pro has a 2,732 x 2,048 (264 PPI) screen.
-The Surface Pro X also sports a 3:2 aspect ratio, whereas the iPad Pro is sporting 4:3.
+The Surface Pro X also sports a 3:2 aspect ratio, whereas the iPad Pro sits at 4:3.
 That makes the Surface Pro X a better option for productivity, while the iPad feels a bit more square, making for a nicer tablet experience.

 The Pro X also has slightly more pixels per inch than the iPad, but the iPad Pro sports a brighter 600 nit 120Hz True Tone display, which we found makes scrolling smoother and more responsive.
-The Surface Pro X is slightly behind with a dimmer 450 nit 60Hz panel, common for most Windows devices.
+The Surface Pro X is slightly behind with a dimmer 450 nit 60Hz panel, which is common for most Windows devices.